Found Reptile, Amphibian, Toad, Frog, Salamander, SnakeFind more information from the following link(s):

 Please consult the County's amphibian and reptile monitoring information page.

-For additional questions on amphibian and reptile identification and ecology and programs involving "herps" (from herpetology: the scientific study of reptiles and amphibians) a biologist from the Department of Environmental Protection can help you.
+For additional questions on amphibian and reptile identification and ecology and programs involving "herps" (from herpetology: the scientific study of reptiles and amphibians) a biologist from the Department of Environmental Protection can assist.

 Amphibians and Reptiles of Montgomery CountyBiological MonitoringWildlife and Heritage Service